aitshuber/immunizecc/community.md

         text: >-
           <br>Immunization has protected Texans for generations, yet a small
-          vocal group is spreading misinformation about vaccines that is putting our health at risk. <br>We cannot afford to lose ground in our fight to protect Texans from preventable disease.
+          vocal group is spreading misinformation about vaccines that is putting our health at risk.<br/><br>We cannot afford to lose ground in our fight to protect Texans from preventable disease.
 The more people, like you, who become part of our <strong> IMMUNIZATION CHAMPION team
           </strong> , the more helpful, factual information we can provide to
           more people in more communities… and save more lives. <br>
         button: